ak9999/vision_hw2/README.txt

 		changing all the background (0) pixels to (255).
 The image's grayscale level is changed to the std::min(255, label) in the case that label is larger than 255.
+	- p3 cannot draw a line, but will output recorded data to a database (text file). p3 will only take two arguments, the input labled image and the database you would like to store your data in.

 This does not seem to have any effect on the output.